12ptMagneto/12ptMagneto/README.md

 - 👋 Hi, I’m @12ptMagneto
+- In real life I am a technical writer.
 - 👀 I’m interested in astronomy and libraries.
+- In astronomy, I edit for the History of Astronomy Division of the American Astronomical Society.
+- For my local city library, I served on the citizens advisory board.
 - 🌱 I’m currently learning GitHub.
 - 💞️ I’m looking to collaborate on documentation standards and practices.
 - 📫 How to reach me uszik11@gmail.com